percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 ### Key Distributor

-The Key Distributor, which may be collocated with an endpoint or exist standalone, is responsible for providing key information to endpoints for both end-to-end and hop-by-hop security and for providing key information to Media Distributors for the hop-by-hop security.
+The Key Distributor, which may be colocated with an endpoint or exist standalone, is responsible for providing key information to endpoints for both end-to-end and hop-by-hop security and for providing key information to Media Distributors for the hop-by-hop security.